jrhoun/liferay-learn/docs/commerce/2.x/en/managing-a-catalog/creating-and-managing-products/channels/channels-reference-guide.md

 ### Shipping Methods

 Users can configure the channel's shipment methods.
-By default, the [flat rate](../../../store-administration/configuring-shipping-methods/using-the-flat-rate-shipping-method.md) is enabled.
-Users can also enable a [variable rate](../../../store-administration/configuring-shipping-methods/using-the-variable-rate-shipping-method.md) shipping method.
-Subscribers can also enable [FedEx](../../../store-administration/configuring-shipping-methods/using-the-fedex-shipping-method.md).

-[//]: # (NOTE: by default the flat rate shipping method is not enabled and FedEx is not only available for subscribers.
-The above paragraph needs to be revised.)
+There are three methods available: using a [flat rate](../../../store-administration/configuring-shipping-methods/using-the-flat-rate-shipping-method.md), a [variable rate](../../../store-administration/configuring-shipping-methods/using-the-variable-rate-shipping-method.md) or [FedEx](../../../store-administration/configuring-shipping-methods/using-the-fedex-shipping-method.md).

 Lastly, users can use a [custom shipping engine](../../../developer-guide/tutorials/implementing-a-new-shipping-engine.md).